TerryV8/click-count/docs/terraform_ssh_key_pair.md

 # Authentification by AWS SSH Key Pair

-To login directly to the newly created instances, we can use the SSH key pair method.
+To log in directly to the newly created instances, we can use the SSH key pair method.

 Let us generate the new ssh key pair:
 ```console